Phoenix STS Logo

 Record Keeping

-Employers must maintain comprehensive fire safety records including:
+Employers must keep full fire safety records, including:

 • Fire drill dates, times, and outcomes